-CFIL executes Irish Government Bonds against CFILs own book.
-CFIL acts as a primary dealer and Systematic Internaliser in Irish Government Bonds.
+CFIL executes Irish Government Bonds against CFIL's own book.
+CFIL acts as a primary dealer and systematic internaliser ("SI") in Irish Government Bonds.

-For EU/UK and rest of world Fixed Income orders, CFIL predominantly transmits orders to third party brokers with the inclusion of CFIL.
+For EU/UK and rest of world fixed income orders, CFIL predominantly transmits orders to third-party brokers with the inclusion of CFIL.

-CFIL may also execute on an adhoc basis other EU Government and EU/UK Bank Bonds with CFIL and MTFs/Market Makers.
+CFIL may also execute on an ad hoc basis other EU government and EU/UK bank bonds with CFIL and MTFs/market makers.